theoclark9/BikeShareCase-Study/README.md

 variable importance in real-world applications, and therefore the random forest might be a better choice in this light.
 The most challenging aspects of the bike rental dataset was the presentation of the ‘Date’ variable.
-In order to change this variable into a binary variable named ‘Weekend’ in RStudio, it was necessary to use the lubridate package and it functions in order to change it into a day of the week variable.
+In order to change this variable into a binary variable named ‘Weekend’ in R, it was necessary to use the lubridate package and its functions in order to transform it into a day of the week variable.
 Next, it was necessary to create an if else loop, within a for loop, in order to go through the entire data frame and label each observation as either a weekend or weekday.
-This was definitely a challenge but creating a variable that proved to be useful in models and relatively important within my final model was worth the challenge.
+This was definitely a challenge, but creating a variable that proved to be useful in models and important within my final model was worth the challenge.
 If my job depended on this model, I would be relatively confident but not overly confident.
-In order to improve the final predictions, I would want to explore more types of decision trees, as this was clearly the right approach to finding the most accurate predictions.
-I would likely explore boosted trees, bayesian additive regression trees, along with any other types of decision tree models I may be unaware of.
-The generalizability of this model is favorable, as it predicts with a low MSE on new data, as proven in the analysis.
-In terms of additional predictor variables, I could not come up with any that would be substantial enough to improve the model’s predictions.
+In order to improve the final predictions, one could explore more types of decision trees, as this was clearly the right approach to finding the most accurate predictions.
+Boosted trees, bayesian additive regression trees, along with any other types of decision tree models could fit this scenario.
+The generalizability of this model is favorable, as it predicts with a low MSE on new data, as shown in the analysis.
+In terms of additional predictor variables, more weather variables could never hurt.
 I do believe this model has adequate predictive accuracy, but there is much room for improvement with various models and possible additional predictor variables to be added.
-Overall, it can be safely concluded that time and weather play somewhat equal parts in the demand for bike rental, with emphasis on time of day and temperature.
+Overall, it can be safely concluded that time and weather play important roles in the demand for bike rental, with emphasis on time of day and temperature.